 When the Trust was formed on the 1st December 2016, the governors who were already serving on the governing body for Market Field School were transferred across and appointed as trustees.
-The trustees are currently in the process of reorganising their governance structure, which will include a central trust board and local governing bodies for each school within the trust.
-The recruitment of trustees will involve a skills evaluation, and an interview.
-Recruitment is likely to be through a combination of approaches which will include directly contacting individuals with known skills and by wider communications to those within Essex.
-A new clerk to the trustees has just been appointed.
+Southview's existing governors automatically became members of their local governing body.
+The members have approved a new structure, which will include a central trust board and a local governing bodies for Market Field School.
+The skills required for the trust board have been identified and trustees are being recruited when they match the skill requirements.